peterhinch/micropython-samples/rp2/RP2.md

 message arrives and reception is complete, the callback runs.
 Its integer arg is the number of bytes received.
 If a message is too long to fit the buffer, excess bytes are lost.
+* `deinit()` Close the interface.
+This should be done on exit to avoid hanging at the REPL.

 The nonblocking `.read_into()` method enables processing to be done while awaiting a complete message.
 The drawback (compared to `.read()`) is that